KerCrafter/FPGA-LEDs-Racer/README.md

 - Menu
 - [Electronic Experimentation] Reduce number of CLK edges required to debounce button, it could be interesting to test with a capacitor.
-- WS2812B Driver, implement frame validation (RET code) according to the DataSheet, should be LOW during **Treset** = Above 50µs.

 ### Identified problems